alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

  	* Send meeting invites
   	* Finalize agenda
    	* Prepare MOOP
    	* Finish newsletter and incorporate into the meeting invite
+   	* ➡️ Find alternative host
+   	* ➡️ Create documetation to support BT and BGT hosting
+   	* ➡️ Send documentation to team
 * Prepare for AutSPACEs meeting
+	* ➡️ Find alternative host
 * RCM Shadowing
 	* Watch videos + respond
- 	* Scope tasks, write scaffold for explanation
+ 	* ➡️ Scope tasks, write scaffold for explanation
-  	* Record videos
+  	* ➡️ Record videos
   	* Edit and upload them to the shared folder
 * Bio for RCM team
 * TPS question asking
 	* Scope out question
  	* Ask it
   	* Link it and respond to Geekbot
-* TPS work sharing
+* ✅ ~TPS work sharing~
-	* scope out relevant piece of work to share
+	* ✅ scope out relevant piece of work to share
-	* write up and share
+	* ✅ write up and share
-* Work with Batool to approve the PR and move files into Sharepoint
+* ➡️ Work with Batool to approve the PR and move files into Sharepoint
+	* BA to action on Thursday, and meeting suggested for 2nd August
 * RCM briefings due next week
+* Summarize Reverse Focus Groups doc and sent to SH to send on to workshop facilitator.

 #### Where do you need help?